 Upward inflection is a feature in some English language variants in which sentences end with a rising intonation as if the sentence is a question.
-The rising intonation can occur one or more syllables after the last accented syllable towards the end of the sentence.
+The rising intonation can occur one or more syllables after the last accented syllable toward the end of the sentence.
 Upward inflection is also referred to as the high-rising terminal (HRT), valley girl speech, high-rising tone, or Australian Question Intonation.

 The rising intonation is common in the speech of young women, and it can be interpreted as a form of conversational weakness, insecurity, or lack of confidence.
 The upward speech pattern is used more often by successful young women and less often by successful young men.